software-opal/software-opal.github.io/source/lca2020/index.md

   - Diversity & Inclusion
 ---

 You can find the [slides for my talk](./index/collecting-information-with-care-2020-01-15.pdf), and [the notes version too](./index/collecting-information-with-care-notes-2020-01-15.pdf).
+The [video of the talk is on YouTube](https://www.youtube.com/watch?v=nREqxnZagbo)(thanks to the conference and NextDayVideo for getting it up so quickly).

 Below are a list of the links I listed in the slides, and some of the references for this talk(sorry it's a bit of a mess, it's late and I have to talk tomorrow)